dsschapira/banner-viewer/README.md

 ## Banner Loading

 To load banners into the app, they must be in a JSON file and the sub-headers should be "banner-links" for one set, or "banner-links-multi" for multiple sets of banners.
+Each set should have a "title" value.